-The State of Maine bought Fort Knox from the U.S. government in 1923 for $2,100.
+The State of Maine bought the hulking granite fortress on the Penobscot River from the U.S. government in 1923.
+Back then it cost $2,100.

 The fort hosts an annual paranormal/psychic fair.
 “Fright at the Fort,” a haunted house fundraiser that helps fund the preservation of the historic site.